STF1998/Desk20/report/introduction.md

 </p>
 <b><p align= "center"> Figure 1: Lucidchart of the initial ideation stage. </p></b>

 The team began the project by drafting up ideas around playful ideas and serious world issues, shown by Figure 1.
-Given limited time and resources, we swiftly aimed to define a simple but effective project idea that solved a critical issue but, also had a playful aspect.
+Given limited time and resources, we swiftly aimed to define a simple but effective project idea that solved a critical issue but also had a playful aspect.
 Having drafted several ideas, we quickly decided to focus on solving an issue that we all understood and had experienced at some point in our lives: procrastination.
 Secondly, after analysing various game ideas, we decided that the most suitable and simple idea would be to create a competitive aspect, based on avoiding procrastination.

 However, while we had defined the two key aspects required by the project brief, we quickly realised that we could solve a critical issue in procrastination but also raise awareness for an issue slightly further afield: water scarcity in developing nations.
 Fortunately, Gordon, one of our team members, has founded his own NGO (non-governmental organisation) called Asaqua that provides affordable solutions to the water crisis in Africa.